Brightspace ePortfolio vs. Mahara

 (Figure 9)

 This is where you could select a default sharing group if you would like to automatically share any items with certain people once you have created them.
 You could then filter which item types you would like to share automatically with them, or you could set a certain tag or group of tags.
-If you decide for the latter option, any item that has the tags set up attached to it would automatically be shared with a sharing group.
+If you decide for the latter option, any item that has the tags associated with the sharing group attached to it would automatically be shared with a sharing group.
 (Figure 12)

 Artifacts

-Brightspace artifacts are module unit/results students can add to their ePortfolio.
+One group of Brightspace ePortfolio artifacts are module unit/results students can add to their ePortfolio.

 Artifacts include: